 I know nothing about director Tom Hanson, or screenwriters Ray Cantrell and Manny Cardoza.
 I’m sure they’re actual guys.
 But, I’m going to pretend that they’re not.
 That way, it’s easier to explain how The Zodiac Killer, a composite blueprint for both The Town That Dreaded Sundown (the facts) and Another Son Of Sam (the disconnection), turned out to be so pristine.
 Besides, if you were making an exploitation film about a still-on-the-loose serial killer, you’d probably want a pseudonym, too.

 Hollywood.
 June, 1970.
 Leonard Kirtman, fresh off the pitch-black strangeness of Carnival Of Blood, brought in his production crew.
-Andy Milligan was commissioned to pen a hate-filled script (that’s probably where all of the “bitch” and “faggot” slurs came from).
+Andy Milligan was commissioned to pen a hate-filled script.
 Rene Martinez Jr. agreed to direct, figuring he’d grease up the wheels before cementing his legacy with Road Of Death.
 Upon arriving on Sunset Boulevard, everyone started yelling.
 Obviously.
 Then, somebody threw a fake newspaper in all of their faces.
 The headline read:

 “NEW ZODIAC BOAST!
 CLAIMS 3 VICTIMS IN TWO NOTES!”